aeonBTC/IbisWallet/README.md

 ## Donations

-As I originally made this app for myself, I do not expect donations.
+As I originally made this wallet for myself, I do not expect donations.
 However, tokens arent cheap.
 So if you wish to show thanks, please do.

 <img width="173" height="170" alt="image" src="https://github.com/user-attachments/assets/ade56e74-dcd4-4543-a908-b62ed343e883" />